zzymyn/Git-Law/Marriage Act 1961.md

   (c)  such other particulars as are prescribed.

- (9)  If the certificate of a marriage is not received by the Registrar, the chaplain by whom it was issued shall, at the request of the Registrar:
+ (9)  If the certificate of a marriage is not received by the Registrar, the authorised celebrant by whom it was issued shall, at the request of the Registrar:

   (a)  prepare a copy of the certificate;

-  (b)  certify, by writing signed by the chaplain, that the copy is a true copy of the certificate; and
+  (b)  certify, by writing signed by the authorised celebrant, that the copy is a true copy of the certificate; and

   (c)  forward the copy to the Registrar.

- (10)  A certified copy of a certificate prepared by a chaplain under subsection (9) has, for all purposes, the same force and effect as the certificate of which it is a copy.
+ (10)  A certified copy of a certificate prepared by an authorised celebrant under subsection (9) has, for all purposes, the same force and effect as the certificate of which it is a copy.

 ##### 81  Power to refuse to solemnise marriage

-  A chaplain may refuse to solemnise a marriage under this Part on any grounds which appear to the chaplain to be sufficient and, in particular, on the ground that, in the opinion of the chaplain, the solemnisation of the marriage would be inconsistent with international law or the comity of nations.
+ (1) An authorised celebrant (including a chaplain) may refuse to solemnise a marriage under this Part on any grounds which appear to the authorised celebrant to be sufficient and, in particular, on the ground that, in the opinion of the authorised celebrant, the solemnisation of the marriage would be inconsistent with international law or the comity of nations.

+ *Refusing to solemnise a marriage on the basis of religious beliefs etc.*

+ (2)  A chaplain may refuse to solemnise a marriage despite anything in this Part, if any of the following applies:

+  (a)  the refusal conforms to the doctrines, tenets or beliefs of the religion of the chaplain’s religious body or religious organisation;

+  (b)  the refusal is necessary to avoid injury to the religious susceptibilities of adherents of that religion;

+  (c)  the chaplain’s religious beliefs do not allow the chaplain to solemnise the marriage.

+ *Grounds for refusal not limited by this section*

+ (3)  This section does not limit the grounds on which an authorised celebrant (including a chaplain) may refuse to solemnise a marriage.

 ##### 82  Marriages may be solemnised on any day and at any time